ES-DOC/esdoc-questionnaire/INSTALL.md

 * Generate a configuration file.
 The preferred location is ``$HOME/.config/esdoc-questionnaire.conf``.
 A custom location may be used in which case the ``settings.py`` variable ``CONF_PATH`` should be modified to match the location of the file.
 ** a template is available in the repository's top-level director called ``esdoc-questionnaire.conf.TEMPLATE`` ** a Django secret key can be generated at: http://www.miniwebtool.com/django-secret-key-generator/
+* in some cases, compression of static files must be made explicit - uncomment out the relevant lines in "settings.py"
 ## INITIALIZATION

 ```sh